Unleavened Faith Logo

 in order to know them.

-The greater the love and desire to know the word of truth, the greater the chance God will bless with understanding.
+The greater the love and desire to know the word of truth, the greater God will bless with understanding.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.